-No matter the size of your business or the amount of revenues, having the right tax accountant is key.
-A good tax accountant will not only ensure your business’ tax filings are done correctly and on time, they’ll provide valuable strategic planning advice and guide you as you make decisions in your business that could have undue tax consequences.
+No matter the size of your business or the amount of revenues, knowing how to choose a tax accountant is key.
+A good tax accountant will not only ensure your business’ tax filings are done correctly and on time, but they will also provide valuable strategic planning advice.
+Moreover, they’ll guide you as you make decisions in your business that could have undue tax consequences.
 The right tax accountant will save you time and money and ensure that your business’ tax house is well in order.

 However, finding the right accountant can feel like a daunting task.
 From the guy who’s hung out a shingle to the large, national firms, there are endless options.
 How can you know which one is the right fit for your business?